1300 (group)

-1300 (pronounced "one three hundred" are an Australian 5-piece hip-hop group from West Sydney.
+1300 (pronounced "one three hundred") are an Australian 5-piece alternative hip-hop group from West Sydney.

 They released their debut studio album, Foreign Language in April 2022.

+In June 2025, the group released "BANGALANG" under the LA-based label, Jaded.

 History

-2020-present: Formation and Foreign Language
+2020–present: Formation and Foreign Language

 Prior to 1300, several of the members were in another collective called Aisleland.
 They met at a listening party for an EP by Yura.

 The group released their debut single "Brr" in January 2021, which was followed by "No Caller ID" and "Smashmouth" in the same year.

 They released their debut studio album, Foreign Language in April 2022.
-In a positive review,NMEs David James Young said "1300 have come out of the gate with a project that should propel them beyond their immediate bubble of Australian hip-hop – and possibly into the list of Australian artists who've put out the best music of 2022."
+In a positive review, NMEs David James Young said "1300 have come out of the gate with a project that should propel them beyond their immediate bubble of Australian hip-hop – and possibly into the list of Australian artists who've put out the best music of 2022."

 On 10 February 2023, the group released the mix tape <3 (pronounced "less than three").

+On 1 February 2024, the group announced the release of their second mixtape, George, under London-based label Eastern Margins and released the single "Ape Sh*t".

+On June 6, 2025, the group released their new single "BANGALANG" under their new label and management company, Jaded.